Chris Parker (rugby league): Coaching career

 In 2012 Parker finished his first season as Head Coach of the Gateshead Storm Under-13s with the Under-13s North East Cup winners and the North East 9s winners to his name and was awarded the 2012 Under-13s Coach of the year at the North East Junior Presentation awards at the Stadium of Light, Sunderland.

 Parker was appointed head coach of Newcastle University Rugby League for the students 2012–2013 season and got off to a winning start in his first game beating Liverpool John Moores University 76–0.
-The Newcastle University side continued on a 10-game unbeaten run seeing off Leeds Mets 2nds 4–19, Edge Hill 18–0, Liverpool 12–20, Sheffield 62–18, Liverpool John Moore 16–23, Leeds Mets 2nds 42–14, Edge Hill 12–22 and a 42–12 victory over Liverpool to seal the league title.
+The Newcastle University side continued on a 10-game unbeaten run seeing off Leeds Mets 2nds 4–19, Edge Hill 18–0, Liverpool 12–20, Sheffield 62–18, Liverpool John Moores 16–23, Leeds Mets 2nds 42–14, Edge Hill 12–22 and a 42–12 victory over Liverpool to seal the league title.
 The Newcastle side also dispatched Nottingham Trent Uni 16–32 in the quarter-finals of the cup but Leeds Met Uni were too strong in the semi-finals, Newcastle losing 60–0.

 A tough Stan Calvert game saw Newcastle lose to Northumbria University 32–16.

 During the 2013 pre-season Gateshead Storm Head Coach Gareth Barron relocated to London and Parker was promoted to the Head Coach position of the Gateshead Storm open age side.
 He would combine this role with that of the U14s to ensure their continued progress.

 In his first season in charge of Gateshead Storm Open Age, Parker guided his side to the 2013 North East Premier League Leaders' Shield, were crowned 2013 North East Cup Winners with a 24–16 win over Jarrow Vikings before sealing the treble with a 33–16 win again over Jarrow Vikings in the North East Premier Grand Final at Peterlee Pumas, Helford Rd.

 The Gateshead Storm season continued with a 24–0 bye against Northampton Demons Academy, a 62–12 victory over Telford Raiders and a heartbreaking 28–22 defeat by South West London Chargers in the Harry Jepson Trophy final at Butts Park arena, Coventry.

 2013 also saw Chris having major input into the U14s talent pathway.
 He coached the South of Tyne to an impressive victory over the North of Tyne.
 17 South of Tyne players were selected to join the Tyne & Wear squad to face Durham.
-Parker also joined the Tyne & Wear squad to help prepare them for the game against Durham, the game ended 4 tries apiece.
+Parker also joined the Tyne & Wear squad to help prepare them for the game against Durhamthe game ended 4 tries apiece.

 Parker took control of his first Maltese side when the Malta XIII played 1 Mercian Regt (The British Army) on 8 July 2013 at Melita FC, Pembroke, Malta.
 Parker took the role of Captain/Coach taking the team's pre-game sessions and making the final call on the team's selection.
 The Maltese side won a tough game 26–24 with Chris scoring two tries, helping his side win the 2013 DoveCare+Men Summer Trophy.